-CHR FACULTY ARE CRITICAL TO COMMUNITY-BASED CHILD HEALTH PROGRAMMING
+CHR FACULTY ARE ACTIVELY ENGAGED IN COMMUNITY-BASED CHILD HEALTH PROGRAMING

-Associate Professor Kelli England Will, Ph.D. designs and evaluates large-scale behavior-change programs that benefit the health and safety of children, teens, and young adults.
-Her areas of research expertise are injury control, health behavior theory, traffic safety, and risk communication.
-Dr. Will has led teams awarded more than 25 initial and competing continuation grants from federal, state, and private agencies for applied injury prevention research.
-She's a Licensed Clinical Psychologist, a Nationally Certified Child Passenger Safety Technician, and a Delegate of the American Academy of Health Behavior.
+Associate Professor Kelli England Will, Ph.D., M.S., LCP, CPST, conducts research involving design and evaluation of large-scale behavior-change programs that benefit the health and safety of children, teens, and young adults.
+Her areas of expertise are injury control, health behavior theory, substance abuse prevention, and risk communication.
+Dr. Will received her B.S. and M.S. in Experimental/General Psychology from Old Dominion University and earned her Ph.D. in Clinical Psychology from Virginia Tech.
+Dr. Will’s focus centers on using behavioral theory, psychological principals, and best practices in public health and risk communication to devise novel program approaches that motivate behavior change among hard-to-change populations.
+Her research is community-engaged and applied in large-scale settings, such as schools and organizations.
+She places heavy emphasis on translation of research to practice.
+Dr. Will has led teams awarded more than 30 initial and competing continuation grants from federal, state, and private agencies for this work.
+Recent projects funded by Centers for Disease Control and Prevention, National Highway Traffic Safety Administration, Virginia Highway Safety Office, and Virginia Foundation for Healthy Youth are focused on messaging and intervention approaches in motor vehicle safety (teen distracted driving and child restraint use; see www.carsafetynow.org), and on the development of effective countermeasures to combat e-cigarette and tobacco use among teens and young adults.
+Dr. Will is a Licensed Clinical Psychologist, a Nationally Certified Child Passenger Safety Technician, and a Delegate of the American Academy of Health Behavior.
 She is involved in child injury prevention at the regional, state, and national levels, serving on a number of health and safety boards, coalitions, and committees.
-Recent projects include: